 The main runners are installed perpendicular to the ceiling joists, using support wires secured to the joists at every other point where the main runners and the cross-tees will intersect (every 3 or 4 feet).
 Use your drawing as a reference.
 Take care that your wires are firmly secured.
 Strings, stretched between the walls at the bottom of the perimeter angles, keep everything level.
 Bend your wires 90 degrees at this level line and attach the main runners, twisting the wire at least 3 times.
 Double-check for a level reading and follow this procedure until all your main runners are in place.

 After all your main runners are in, place your cross-tees.
-Each one has a tab which locks into slots along the main runners.
+Each one has a tab that locks into slots along with the main runners.
 Lay out your grid as designed, from the center out, finishing up with all your border-tees.
 Now, you can put in your tiles.
-Use a straight-edge and your utility knife for any cuts.
+Use a straight edge and your utility knife for any cuts.
 At this point, installing the lights would be a good idea.